CtrlAltMech/Personal-Bash-Scripts/README.md

-# Personal-Bash-Scripts
+# Personal Bash Scripts
-A place to keep the smaller bash scripts I create
+A place to keep scripts I use in my environment

 ## Description
 fan_adjust.sh - Set your fan speed easily with ipmi on Dell Poweredge servers